How To Feed A Loon

 • Heat the butter in a large non-stick skillet over medium heat.
 Add the onions and cook until soft, about 5 minutes.
 Let cool for about 10 minutes.

 • Meanwhile, place the breadcrumbs in a bowl and pour the cream over them.
-Use your fingers to work the cream into to bread.
+Use your fingers to work the cream into the bread.
 Let it sit for 15 minutes (you can do this while you're sautéing and then cooling the onions).

 • Use a heaping tablespoon or a small ice cream scoop to form 1 oz balls.
 Place them on a baking sheet until all the balls have been formed.
-You have about 30 meatballs.
+You have about 30 meatballs

 • Heat a couple of tablespoons of olive oil over medium heat in your large skillet.
 Working in batches, add the meatballs to the hot skillet and use a couple of spoons to move them around so they brown all over but don't stick to the skillet.
 Once browned, transfer them to a platter (they won't be fully cooked at this point).
-Repeat with remaining meatballs adding more oil as needed.
+Repeat with the remaining meatballs, adding more oil as needed.

 Make the Sauce and Finish the Dish

 • Discard excess oil in the skillet.
 Melt the butter in the skillet over medium heat, using a spatula to scrape up any bits stuck to the pan.
-Add the flour and stir to combine, it should resemble wet sand.
+Add the flour and stir to combine; it should resemble wet sand.
 Cook, stirring often, for 1 to 2 minutes.

 • Carefully whisk in the beef broth, coffee, and heavy cream.
 Stir in the salt and pepper.
 Continue stirring until slightly thickened, about 3 to 4 minutes.
 Allow the sauce to simmer for 10 minutes.

-• Add the meatballs into the sauce and simmer on low for another 25 minutes.
+• Add the meatballs to the sauce and simmer on low for another 25 minutes.
 Either transfer to a platter or serve directly from the skillet.
 Sprinkle the extra chopped parsley over the top.

 Notes